Vinnie Miller

 Vance Matthew "Vinnie" Miller (born August 16, 1997) is an American professional stock car racing driver.
 He last competed part-time in the NASCAR Xfinity Series, driving the No. 78 Chevrolet Camaro/Toyota Supra for B. J. McLeod Motorsports.

-He has previously driven for JD Motorsports in the Xfinity Series, Bolen Motorsports in the NASCAR Camping World Truck Series, MDM Motorsports in the K&N Pro Series East and the ARCA Racing Series, and Wauters Motorsports in the CARS Super Late Model Tour.
+Miller has previously driven for JD Motorsports in the Xfinity Series, Bolen Motorsports in the NASCAR Camping World Truck Series, MDM Motorsports in the K&N Pro Series East and the ARCA Racing Series, and Wauters Motorsports in the CARS Super Late Model Tour.

 Racing career

 Early years

-After starting racing with quarter midgets at age five, Miller spent his formative years racing on Michigan short tracks, some being the same as Monster Energy NASCAR Cup Series drivers Brad Keselowski and Erik Jones.
+After starting racing with quarter midgets at age five, Miller spent his formative years racing on Michigan short tracks, some being the same as NASCAR Cup Series drivers Brad Keselowski and Erik Jones.
 He focused on Owosso Speedway, driving late models.
 Miller also competed in super late models, Pro All Stars Series, New Smyrna Speedway's Speedweeks and the 602 Tour.

-In 2015, he signed with Wauters Motorsports to run super late models in the CARS Super Series, PASS Late Model Series and the Southern Super Series.
+In 2015, Miller signed with Wauters Motorsports to run super late models in the CARS Super Series, PASS Late Model Series and the Southern Super Series.
 During the CARS series, Miller split his time between Wauters and Crooks Racing, scoring a best finish of twelfth at Concord Speedway with Crooks.
 He drove for his own team in 2016, only finishing one of his five CARS attempts.